madisonstehle/portfolio/README.md

 Personal Portfolio for Code 301

 Banner Photo by Liam Briese on Unsplash
+Rubber Duck Photo by JOSHUA COLEMAN on Unsplash

 ## Feature 1
 Number and name of feature: Feature #1: Refactor the CSS